09 Dec Egg Freezing: Am I a Candidate?

 Very generally speaking, you’re a candidate for egg freezing if you are healthy, 35-years old or less and have normal hormone levels.
 There are several different scenarios that inspire women to freeze their eggs, optimizing their future fertility chances.

 You’ve had a cancer or medical diagnosis that threatens fertility

 Certain cancers and certain cancer treatments can compromise fertility.
 In fact, this was the driving force that led doctors to research female fertility preservation in the first place.
 If you’ve received a cancer diagnosis, or any medical treatment diagnosis that increases your risk of infertility later on, schedule a consultation with a fertility specialist to discuss your options.

-Many single women opt to use IUI and donor sperm to improve their chances of conceiving a healthy baby without egg freezing – and without a father in the picture.
+Many single women opt to use IUI and donor sperm to improve their chances of conceiving a healthy baby without egg freezing – and without a partner in the picture.
 However, we understand this option doesn’t appeal to all women.
-If you’re 35-years or older, and Mr. Right hasn’t appeared, egg freezing can provide peace of mind, ensuring eggs are plentiful and available when he does make an appearance and the you’re ready to start a family.
+If you’re 35-years or older, egg freezing can provide peace of mind, ensuring eggs are plentiful and available when your partner does make an appearance and the you’re ready to start a family.